Kopernicus/Kopernicus/README.md

 Kopernicus
 ==============================
-June 30th, 2023
+August 1st, 2023
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-177:
+New in this latest version release-178:

 1.)
-Multistar mode now activates automatically when more than one star is present, no user intervention needed or required.
-The old option has been removed entirely.

-2.)
-The ringshader light direction was defaulting to singlestar mode regardless of the actual setting status, or amount of stars.
-This has been fixed.
+Fix an edge case where single-star mode could generate exception spam on Linux systems (yet to see on Windows for some odd reason).

 Known Bugs: